burnbright/silverstripe-hierarchicalcheckboxsetfield/README.md

-# Hierarchial Checkbox Set Field
+# Hierarchical Checkbox Set Field

 This field will produce a set of nested checkboxes.